 What do you do to practice self-care?

 In india, it’s very normal to practice self-massage, or “abhyanga.”
 Oil massages are a really great way to clear the body of toxins.
-There are a various number of oils you can use to massage yourself with depending on your skin type.
+There are a various number of oils you can use to massage yourself with depending on your skin mood.

 We refer to sesame oil as the “king of all oils” in India because it’s used for everything.
 It’s a regenerative oil, and is packed with antioxidants.
-It’s also very calming which makes it perfect for vata skin types.
+It’s also very calming which makes it perfect for vata skin moods.